harry7557558/harry7557558/esc102-portfolio-handbook/docs/design-processes.md

 <br/>

 # Verification and Validation
- - Framing can be inaccurate (ML camera), direct validation if not too difficult (ex. algorithm like mesh, nurdle)
+ - Framing can be inaccurate (ML camera), direct validation if not too difficult (ex. rendering algorithm, nurdle)
  - No metric: validate by interviewing AGF
  - Verification: measure glass fogginess and airflow to get metrics for converging
+ - Nurdle: directly do high fidelity prototype because low fidelity == high fidelity, proven helpful

 <br/>

-# Presentation
- -